-Occupational therapy is a health and rehabilitation profession that helps people regain, develop, and build skills that are important for independent functioning, health, well-being, security, and happiness (American Occupational Therapy Association).
-Occupational therapy practitioners work with people of all ages who, because of illness, injury, or developmental or psychological impairment, need specialized assistance in learning skills to enable them to lead independent, productive, and satisfying lives.
+Occupational therapy is a health and rehabilitation profession that helps people function independently.
+You will work with people who, because of illness, injury, or developmental or psychological impairment, need help to learn, or re-learn, life skills.
+You will help them lead independent, productive, and satisfying lives.

-Occupational therapy can prevent injury or the worsening of existing conditions or disabilities and promote independent functioning in individuals who may otherwise require institutionalization or other long-term care.
-Because of this, occupational therapy keeps health care costs down and maximizes the quality of life for the individual, their family, and other caregivers.
+Occupational therapy can prevent injury or the worsening of existing conditions or disabilities.
+It promotes independent functioning in individuals who may otherwise need institutionalization or long-term care.
+Occupational therapy keeps health care costs down and maximizes the quality of life for the individual, their family, and other caregivers.

-The U.S. Bureau of Labor lists occupational therapy in the top 20 professions for projected job growth.
-The uniqueness of occupational therapy, its focus, habilitation and rehabilitation, its contribution to wellness and its ability to serve a wide variety of clients/patients in multiple settings, all bring a variety of employment opportunities to graduates.
-The Department of Labor expects occupational therapy to grow much faster than average, which means a projected growth rate of over 23% between 2006-2016.
+Occupational therapists serve a wide variety of clients/patients in multiple settings.
+This brings a wide variety of employment opportunities to graduates.
+The field is expected to grow much faster than average, which means a projected growth rate of over 23% between 2016-2026.

 Preparing for Graduate School

-- Contact OT education programs to learn what prerequisites are required (see the list below)
+- Contact OT education programs to learn about required prerequisites

-- Volunteer in a department of occupational therapy for a minimum of 60 observation hours
+- Volunteer in an occupational therapy office or department for at least 60 hours

-- Find an occupational therapist mentor to meet members of the field
+- Find an occupational therapist mentor who can introduce you to other people in the field

 - Complete the Graduate Record Exam (GRE) before your senior year